phetsims/quake/doc/setup.md

 7. Run `cordove build` to build the app

 TODO: @jbphet 12/6/2021 - This needs refinement and testing, and maybe expansion, but at least it's a start.

+TODO: Notes about things that should be added:
+- The debugging process is a combination of testing using the "browser" platform, the Android emulator (run from Android studio), and using a physical Android device (mine was connected via USB).